 It has been our experience to go by percentages, perhaps rounded up to a price break.
 At the very least, you probably need one and a quarter patches for every person you think will be there.

 In my lodge, we need one and a half patches for everybody there.
-That is, if we expect to have 200 people, we order three hundred patches..
+That is, if we expect to have 200 people, we order three hundred patches.
 At ONE weekend when we had 265 people, we sold out of five hundred patches, which I think is kind of amazing.
 How do we do it?
 Well, it helps to have good looking patches that are desirable.

 There are lodges that look at how its patches came out at its most recent event, and order accordingly.
 If they were really tight on patches then, they order more this time.
 If they had a lot left over last time, they order a lot fewer this time.